apache/struts-site/source/core-developers/type-conversion-annotation.md

 - Application wide conversion:

-  The conversion rules will be assembled within the `xwork-conversion.properties` file within the classpath root.
+  The conversion rules will be assembled within the `struts-conversion.properties` or `xwork-conversion.properties` (deprecated) file within the classpath root.
 Set type to: `type = ConversionType.APPLICATION`

 ## Usage